Hair Pulling Trichotillomania Treatment Tips

 The urge to pull hair often starts with some stress, anxiety, or depression.
 It’s usually not intentional, but most people don’t even realize they are pulling their hair.
 They do it when they feel bored, maybe while in bed, sitting in front of the Laptop or TV, sitting at a stoplight, or more.

 Social anxiety disorder could be present in people with this hair-pulling disorder, Trichotillomania.
 Some people with Trichotillomania may even have OCD.
 And, there can be a lot of interference because of BFRBs with social interaction causing potential embarrassment because of thinning hair or bald patches.
+Understanding these causes can be a first step in finding effective tips for hair pulling disorder treatment and Trichotillomania management.

 Symptoms of Trichotillomania